essglobal-linked-open-data/map-sse/README.md

 We are following exactly the process documented at http://nvie.com/posts/a-successful-git-branching-model/.
 Please make sure you are completely familiar with this process before making any changes here.
 As a consequence of following this branching model:

-  - The master branch is updated only on release
+  - The `master` branch is updated only on release
-  - The develop branch is the plase to look for current activity.
+  - The `develop` branch is the place to look for current activity.
+  - The `develop` branch is the default branch for this repository.

 Note: when tagging in a local checkout, you must explicitly push tags up to the origin (just as for branches).
 See [Git Basics -- Tagging](https://git-scm.com/book/en/v2/Git-Basics-Tagging).